Lambo916/Elev8-Analyzer/README.md

 ### Accessibility Features
 - AA contrast compliance on all text/background combinations
 - `prefers-reduced-motion`: Disables heavy animations and glows
-- Focus rings: Blue core with subtle yellow halo
+- Focus rings: Gold core with subtle yellow halo
 - Theme toggle: Keyboard accessible with clear focus states

 ## Customization for Specific Toolkits

-To customize for each toolkit (Grant Genie, CompliPilot, etc.):
+To customize for each toolkit:

 1. Update the title and description in `public/index.html`
 2. Modify the OpenAI prompt system message in `server/routes.ts`